 Mitsubishi Pencil claims that PC-5M, PC-7M, and PC-8K markers are made using recycled materials.

-Packaging for packs is usually plastic, although some are recycled paper with a plastic film.
+Packaging for packs is usually plastic, although some are recycled paper wrapped with a plastic film.

 Individual markers come wrapped in plastic film, sometimes even if included in a set.